keyucui/homepage/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Management of Information Systems, Xi'an Jiaotong University (XJTU), 2026 (expected)
-* M.S. in Jekyll, GitHub University, 2014
+* Joint learning Ph.D in Management of Information Systems, HEC Paris, 2024.2--2025.7
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Computer Science and Finance, University of Electronic Science and Technology of China (UETSC), 2020

 Work experience
 ======